-Presenters at the CAA2023 conference are encouraged to submit a written paper for the CAA Conference Proceedings.
-Written papers can be submitted as soon as they are accepted for oral presentation, and submission will remain open until 31 May 2023.
+Presenters at the CAA2023 conference in Amsterdam as well as the CAA2022 conference in Oxford are encouraged to submit a written paper for the CAA Conference Proceedings, which will be published as a joint volume covering both meetings.
+Written papers can be submitted as soon as they are accepted for oral presentation, and submission will remain open until 1st of September 2023.

 For CAA2023, we have decided to partner with PCI Archaeology for the organization of the free and open peer-review.
 This means that submitted papers will go through the process outlined here.
 As soon as papers are recommended for publication by PCI Archaeology, authors will have the opportunity to publish:

 - In the CAA Proceedings (free of charge)

 - In the Journal of Computer Applications of Archaeology (Article Processing Charges apply)

 - In any other PCI-friendly journal of choice (Article Processing Charges may apply)